YZircon/MeshViewer/README.md

 Currently, the shader & resource path is hard-coded in `main.cpp` , to make the program run correctly, the architecture of your directory should be like the below:

-- GLYT (any folder name you like will also be ok)
+- MeshViewer (any folder name you like will also be ok)
-  - GLYT.exe
+  - MeshViewer.exe
   - glfw3.dll
   - models (hard-coded now, so do not modify the name of directory and files )
   - src